 Redundant Cloud VPN tunnels

-If the peer (on-premises) gateway doesn't support graceful restart, then a failure on either side of the BGP session causes the session to fail and traffic is disrupted.
+If the on-premises gateway doesn't support graceful restart, a failure on either side of the BGP session causes the session to fail and traffic is disrupted.
 After the BGP timeout is exceeded, which is 60 seconds for Cloud Router, routes are withdrawn from both sides.
-Dynamically routed VPN traffic will no longer enter the tunnel.
-Static routes for the tunnel will continue to be serviced.
+Dynamically routed Cloud VPN traffic no longer enters the tunnel.
+Static routes for the tunnel continue to be serviced.

-Without graceful restart support, deploying two peer gateways, with one tunnel each, provides redundancy and failover.
+Without graceful restart support, deploying two on-premises gateways with one tunnel each provides redundancy and failover.
 This configuration enables one tunnel and its devices to go offline for software upgrades or maintenance without disrupting traffic.
 Also, if one tunnel fails, the other tunnel can keep the routes active and traffic flowing.

 The following example shows a single box as the Cloud Router, but with two IP addresses.
 The two addresses are separate ethernet interfaces inside the same Cloud Router task.
-Each interface is used for a separate BGP session with a separate peer.
-In this particular use case, since these VPN tunnels are created for redundancy purpose, both BGP sessions exchange exactly same set of route prefixes but with different nexthops that point to different VPN tunnels.
+Each interface is used for a separate BGP session with a separate on-premises gateway.
+In this particular use case, because these Cloud VPN tunnels are created for redundancy purposes, both BGP sessions exchange exactly the same set of route prefixes but with different next hops that point to different Cloud VPN tunnels.

-During VPN gateway maintenance cycles with a single VPN gateway, the use of Cloud Router adds about 20 seconds to the tunnel recovery time because the BGP session is reset and routes have to be relearned.
-VPN gateway recovery times are usually about a minute.
-If there are redundant VPN gateways, traffic is unaffected because only one VPN gateway is taken down at a time.
+During Cloud VPN gateway maintenance cycles with a single Cloud VPN gateway, the use of Cloud Router adds about 20 seconds to the tunnel recovery time because the BGP session is reset and routes have to be relearned.
+Cloud VPN gateway recovery times are usually about a minute.
+If there are redundant Cloud VPN gateways, traffic is unaffected because only one Cloud VPN gateway is taken down at a time.

-For more information about using static and dynamic routing with a supported service, view the following documentation:
+For more information about using static and dynamic routing with a supported service, see the following documentation.